irfanmustafvi/Blog-Backups/clzheg9eu000i09js599e8a0c.md

 ### 1\.
 Introduction of Session

-This session was a part of Linux & DevOps Bootcamp.
-The tutorial was delivered by @BabarZahoor.
-First tutorial was started with introduction of Shell and Bash.This is all about Linux user management and permissions while system is operated by the system administrators in organizations.
-This covers Linux user management and permissions, focusing on the importance of proper user management to avoid potential system issues.
-It explains various commands and concepts related to user and group management in Linux.
+This session was part of the Linux & DevOps Bootcamp, a comprehensive training program designed to equip participants with essential skills in Linux and DevOps.
+The tutorial was delivered by @BabarZahoor, an expert in the field of DevOps.
+The tutorial began with an introduction to Shell and Bash, laying the foundation for understanding the command-line interface and scripting in Linux.

+The session focused on Linux user management and permissions, which are crucial aspects of system administration in organizations.
+It covered the roles and responsibilities of system administrators in managing users and groups, ensuring that only authorized personnel have access to specific resources.
+The tutorial emphasized the importance of proper user management to prevent potential system issues and security breaches.

+Detailed explanations were provided on various commands and concepts related to user and group management in Linux.
+Participants learned how to create, modify, and delete user accounts, as well as how to manage user passwords and account expiration.
+The session also covered group management, including the creation and deletion of groups, and how to add or remove users from groups.

+Overall, this session provided a thorough understanding of Linux user management and permissions, equipping participants with the knowledge and skills needed to effectively manage users and secure their systems.

 * **User Management:**